ram1257/angular-recipe-poc/README.md

 # Recipe Book Angular Application

-This is a web application built using Angular that allows users to browse, search, and manage their favorite recipes.
+This is a web application built using Angular that allows users to add, edit, and manage their favorite recipes.
 This application use the firebase to store the data and authentication.

 ## Table of Contents